Efficient decentralized multi-agent learning in asymmetric bipartite queueing systems: Notation table

 \subsection{Our contributions}

 Our first contribution lies in determining an appropriate selection rule on the server side (Section~\ref{sec:prelims}).
-Selection rules in prior works on decentralized learning in bipartite queueing systems include the oldest~\cite{gaitonde2023price} or youngest job \cite{sentenac2021decentralized} among the requests a server receives.
+Selection rules in prior works on decentralized learning in bipartite queueing systems include random or the oldest job among the requests a server receives \cite{gaitonde2023price,sentenac2021decentralized}.
 We propose a variation of these rules allowing higher flexibility in the system.
 In particular, each agent accompanies its request with a bid and the server selects the job with the highest bid.
 The oldest-job rule arises as the special case where the bid is equal to the age of the job.
 Our bidding selection rule allows for adaptive policies that account for the current queue lengths rather than learning a global static schedule.
-Decentrally computing a static schedule requires all agents to solve the same optimization problem, which is highly sensitive to the (decentrally) learned problem parameters and leads to the exponential dependence on $K^2$ in \cite{sentenac2021decentralized}.
+Decentrally computing a static schedule requires all agents to solve the same optimization problem and to estimate all system parameters (e.g., \cite{sentenac2021decentralized} learn arrival rates by operating queues in a last-come-first-serve manner).
+This is highly sensitive to the (decentrally) learned parameters and leads to the exponential dependence on $K^2$ in \cite{sentenac2021decentralized}.

 {\textbf{Decentralized Auction Mechanism.}} One popular centralized adaptive policy for queueing systems is the $\textsc{MaxWeight}$ policy, which was developed for efficient scheduling in networking \cite{Tassiulas_Ephremides_1992,Mandelbaum_Stolyar_2004,Stolyar_2004}.
 At any time~$t$, the \textsc{MaxWeight} policy finds an allocation that maximizes a weighted bipartite matching $\boldsymbol{\sigma}$ where each edge links an agent $i$ and a server $j$ with weight equal to the corresponding service rate $\mu_{i,j}$ times the queue length of the agent $Q_i(t)$.
 There are a few challenges in adapting this idea to a decentralized learning setting.
 First, each agent $i$ only knows the queue length $Q_i(t)$ of her own queue and does not have information about the queue lengths of other agents.
 Second, these queue lengths fluctuate over time due to the variability in the arrival processes and, as a result, aiming to communicate the information on queue lengths through hardwiring is not amenable in this context.
 Finally, the service rates $\mu_{i,j}$ are also not known and need to be learned in an online manner.